Climate Change in Australia

 Climate model data

-Projected change data – Projected climate changes relative to the IPCC 1986-2005 baseline.
+CMIP5 projected change data – Projected climate changes from CMIP5 GCMs relative to the 1986-2005 baseline.
 Annual, seasonal and monthly data is available at 20-year time slices centred on 2030, 2050, 2070 and 2090.
 These data are presented as projected ranges of change based on the 10-90th percentile of the model range (as bar plots and tables), and for individual models (via the Map Explorer)

-Application ready data – Projected climate changes applied to a 30 year observational data set (1981-2010).
-This data will be supplied for eight individual climate models that are representative of the range of results for Australia from the full suite of global climate models.
+CMIP5 application ready data – Projected climate changes from CMIP5 GCMs applied to a 30-year observational data set (1981-2010).
+These data are supplied for eight individual climate models that are representative of the range of results for Australia from the full suite of CMIP5 GCMs.

-These two categories of information are provided at different levels of spatial detail to suit different purposes: NRM super-clusters, NRM clusters, NRM sub-clusters (both statements and data), grid points and selected cities and towns (data only).
+The two categories of CMIP5 data are provided at different levels of spatial detail to suit different purposes: NRM super-clusters, NRM clusters, NRM sub-clusters (both statements and data), gridded (i.e., raster) data and data for selected cities and towns.
+The CMIP6 data are only available as gridded data.

-Note that the climate model data do not factor in additional lines evidence considered in the climate projection statements, and users of climate model data are advised to also consult contextual statements and confidence ratings for key contextual information.
+Note that the climate model data (from CMIP5 or CMIP6) do not factor in additional lines evidence considered in the climate projection statements, and users of climate model data are advised to also consult contextual statements and confidence ratings for key contextual information.